 Annapurna trekking map and Nepal Unique Treks as a gift

-From Kathmandu – Bensisahar– Kathmandu by tourist bus/private car
+From Kathmandu – Bensisahar– Kathmandu by bus

 Any kind of government taxes